Posted October 1, 2012

 Five Tips to Spot Promotional Scams and How to Ensure Your Promotion is Legal

 Sweepstakes and promotional scams are a common method of defrauding people.
 “If it seems too good to be true… it generally is.”
 You receive an email asking you to sign up or telling you you’ve already won.
 The prize?
-Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs..
+Malware: Software that is intended to damage or disable computers and computer systems..

 This phenomenon affects companies and individuals alike.
 Such social engineering scams are widely used by cyber criminals.
 With the goals of these scams being anything from quiet theft of information, outright system shut down, or garnering money companies must be aware of the threat posed to their infrastructure.